“Why do I queef when I work out?”

 How can I stop queefing?

-4. Experiment with both progressions and regressions.
+Experiment with both progressions and regressions.
 I love working on a deadbug or bird dog while rocking back and forth or even happy baby in order to better train a squat.
 A box squat may also be beneficial while you are training your pelvic floor as it can be slower and more focused.
-Sometimes we need to regress and build so we can progress in the future.
+Sometimes we need to regress and build strength, endurance and coordination so we can fully progress without queefing in the future.
 You can also add a little load to increase the natural tension of the body and help activate the core and pelvic floor.
-Often times we actually need to progress and challenge the system so we can come back and do the regressions better.
+Often times we actually need to challenge the body so we can continue to grow.

-5. Ask for help!
+Ask for help!
 There are a lot of reasons someone may queef.
-When we are resting our vaginal flaps should be closed and after childbirth those little flaps may be open a little more.
-Queefing could be related to pelvic floor strength, ability to relax, or coordination.
+When we are resting our vaginal flaps should be gently closed and after childbirth those little flaps may be open a little more.
+Queefing could be related to pelvic floor strength, ability to relax, or coordination…or it may be related to perineal tearing or an episiotomy.
 There is no “right way” or “best way” to exercise when you are queefing.
 There isn’t one solution that be best.
-We are all unique and the best thing to do is figure out what is right for you!
+We are all unique and the best thing to do is figure out what is right for YOU!